geocoders/geocoder-tester/README.md

 Optional keys: `limit`, `lang`, `lat` and `lon`, `skip`.
 You can add categories to your test by using the key `mark` (which expects a list), that you can then run with `-m yourmarker`.

+## License

+Geocoder-tester is available under a MIT license.
+See LICENSE.txt for more information.

+As a special exception, the test cases under `geocoder_tester/world/` are considered to be in the public domain.
+You may use them without any restrictions.